joelcpinheiro/formacaoaws4.0/week3/challenge2/README.md

 Don't forget to save your database password in a safe place.

 #### 4.Create a new ECS Cluster with these config:
+Before you need to create a new IAM role named role-ecs-td-efs:
+Select Elastic Container Service Task and attach permission policy ```AmazonElasticFileSystemClientReadWriteAccess```.

 <b>At ECS, click on Create Cluster:</b>
 Select cluster template, choose <b>EC2 Linux + Networking</b> option;
 <b>Cluster name</b>:cluster-lab-epsecial-wordpress;